 I started running 5K races again after that, and though I finished in the lower half I was happy that I was able to do it at all.

 Making lifestyle changes, focusing on positive thinking and the vision of the life I wanted, consistent healthy eating and exercise were the keys to me recovering my health.
-I lost 50+ pounds.
+I lost over 50 pounds.

 I am now even fitter and healthier than I was before I became sick, and have accomplished more than I had ever thought possible.
 I never thought I would qualify for the Boston Marathon, for example, and now as a coach I have transformed my running as well and run a qualifying time with every marathon I run, even just running it easily for training.